kj4z/standings2db/README.md

 > GRANT ALL PRIVILEGES ON dxcc.* to 'dxcc'@'%';
 > FLUSH PRIVILEGES;
 3. Create a `dxcc` directory to hold downloaded PDF files.
+4. Make sure your MySQL settings are correct in parser.py.
-4. Run downloader.py: `./downloader.py`
+5. Run downloader.py: `./downloader.py`
-5. Run parser.py: `./parser.py`
+6. Run parser.py: `./parser.py`
-6. Connect to MySQL and run your queries.
+7. Connect to MySQL and run your queries.
 Here's one to get you started:
 > select report_date,mode,dxcc_count,count(*) as count from dxcc_hr WHERE filename like '%USLetter%' group by dxcc_count,mode,report_date order by report_date,mode,dxcc_count desc;
-> # Would pull only the records from USLetter PDFs.
+Would pull only the records from USLetter PDFs.
 Leave out the where clause to get everything.